 The collected data represent a publicly accessible knowledge you can download every week.
 We offer some basic visualisation intended to give awareness and critical judgement to the supporters:

 Our vision is to increase transparency behind personalization algorithms, so that people can have more effective control of their online Facebook experience and more awareness of the information to which they are exposed.

-Our mission is to help researchers assess how current filtering mechanisms work and how personalization algorithms should be modified in order to minimize the dangerous social effects of which they are indirectly responsible and to maximize the values, both individual and social, that algorithms should incorporate.
+Our mission is to help researchers assess how current filtering mechanisms work and how personalization algorithms should be modified in order to minimize the dangerous social effects.

 Since its rise in 2004, Facebook has grown into the largest social networking service online.
 Gathering almost 2 billions of active users a month, the resulting data generated by the community makes it extremely difficult for the users to acquire and process relevant information in a meaningful way.
 To overcome the problem of information overload, Facebook has started to deploy personalization algorithms.

 Personalization algorithms are tools to customize information, determining its importance for a specific user.
 On the basis of users’ identity and interactions, specific bits of information are preferred while other are hidden from her view.
 By deploying this filtering mechanism, Facebook ensure that each user can have a meaningful experience of the service, instead of dealing with an unorganized information flow.

 Personalization algorithms have to be judged positively in its potential to engage with basic human need in the information era: reduce information overload, increase its scope and usability, and support users autonomy of making informed choices.
 However, while algorithms facilitate the managing of information, new researches have shown evidences that this benefit is largely balanced by the social and individual negative effect of filtering.

 The design of personalization algorithms is not just a technical matter, but a political one.
 We do not claim that personalization algorithms are bad; we claim that bad personalization algorithms are bad.